captionpoint/captionpoint-plays/THE-ROOMMATE.md

 No
 We are gonna dance.
 You can't go to bed sad.
-(She puts on a record. lt might be Sydney Bechet's "Si Tu Vois Ma Mire.")
+(She puts on a record.
+It might be Sydney
+Bechet's "Si Tu Vois Ma Mere.")

+ 87
 ---
 ## ROBYN:
 What is that.
 ---